Spot risks early

 Run it in Claude, ChatGPT, or Gemini

-First run pulls last week, scores each affiliate × sub-ID combo, and sends the digest.
-Output lands in 1-2 minutes.
+First run pulls last week, scores each affiliate and sub-ID combo, and sends the digest.
+Output lands in 1 to 2 minutes.
+The same prompt works in any of the three.

 Then you'll get a "no sub-ID granularity available" line for them, and the recipe falls back to partner-level signals only.
 The fix is upstream: ask your affiliates to pass at minimum sub1 (traffic source) and sub3 (creative or coupon code).
 Most premium affiliates already do.